-- Currently, the Government of Canada and health authorities are advising strongly against non-essential travel outside of Canada, including to the U.S. - Unless you are exempt, all international travellers arriving in B.C. from outside of Canada are required by law to self-isolate for 14 days and complete a self-isolation plan. - The list of exemption categories is available on the B.C. government website: https://www2.gov.bc.ca/gov/content/safety/emergency-preparedness-response-recovery/covid-19-provincial-support/self-isolation-on-return#exempt - BC Hydro is committed to following guidance of provincial health authorities. - Please contact your employer regarding charter and commercial flights organized through your company.
+- Currently, the Government of Canada and health authorities are advising strongly against non-essential travel outside of Canada, including to the U.S. - Unless you are exempt, all international travellers arriving in B.C. from outside of Canada are required by law to isolate for 14 days and complete a self-isolation plan. - The list of exemption categories is available on the B.C. government website: https://www2.gov.bc.ca/gov/content/safety/emergency-preparedness-response-recovery/covid-19-provincial-support/self-isolation-on-return#exempt - A Site C International Travel protocol is in place, which is compliant with federal and provincial guidelines and enables essential or critical international workers to travel to site.
+Please contact your employer's COVID-19 Coordinator to travel under this protocol. - Please contact your employer regarding charter and commercial flights organized through your company.